 Auditions, which are required for the choirs, usually take place during the first week of classes.
 For more information about ensembles, please contact each director as noted.

 Clarke University features two vocal ensembles – the Clarke Collegiate Singers and the Clarke Cantabile Singers.

 The Clarke Collegiate Singers perform works for mixed chorus ranging from Broadway and jazz to multicultural and classical music.
 This ensemble has toured nationally and internationally, including Japan, Puerto Rico, the Czech Republic, Russia, India and Ireland.
 Audition required.
-Brian Burns, director.
+Jeremy Mims, director.

 The Clarke Cantabile Singers is a women’s chorus that performs works from a wide variety of genres.
 Audition required.
-Brian Burns, director.
+Jeremy Mims, director.

 The Wind Ensemble performs in several venues throughout the academic year including graduation.
 David Resnick, director.

 The Jazz Ensemble plays both traditional and modern jazz, including student works.
 They regularly perform throughout the region and host the annual Clarke University Jazz Festival featuring an internationally renowned guest artist.
 David Resnick, director.

 The Woodwind Ensemble performs works ranging in style from jazz to classical and contemporary in a variety of venues throughout the region.
 David Resnick, director.